-By comparison, B2B emails are more about fostering relationships and providing a trusted solution in a way that the recipient will value.
+By comparison, B2B email marketing is more about fostering relationships and providing a trusted solution in a way that the recipient will value.
 The setting of defined b2b email marketing benchmarks is very helpful.

 Personalize the message

 In a study conducted by Experian Marketing Services, personalized subject lines boosted open rates by 29.3% across industries.

 Personalization of emails has come a long way since the days when “Hi [first name]” was a common practice.
 In fact, today marketers have access to a wide range of tools and data to personalize messages based on where a person is at in their buying decision.

 Guessing who your target audience is and what they’re looking for will not yield results.
-Your existing clients can provide information and data that you need to be able to identify clear yet common characteristics about your ideal customers.
+Your existing clients can provide information and data that you need to be able to identify clear yet common characteristics of your ideal customers.